Axolotl: Description

-Axolotls have barely visible vestigial teeth, which develop during metamorphosis.
-The primary method of feeding is by suction, during which their rakers interlock to close the gill slits.
-External gills are used for respiration, although buccal pumping (gulping air from the surface) may also be used to provide oxygen to their lungs.
-Buccal pumping can occur in a two-stroke manner that pumps air from the mouth to the lungs, and with four-stroke that reverses this pathway with compression forces.
+Axolotls have barely visible vestigial teeth; other salamanders only develop these during metamorphosis.
+Their primary method of feeding is by suction, during which their rakers interlock to close the gill slits.
+Axolotls use their external gills for respiration; buccal pumping (gulping air from the surface) may also be used to provide oxygen to their lungs.
+Buccal pumping can occur in a two-stroke manner, pumping air from the mouth to the lungs, or a four-stroke manner, reversing this pathway using compression forces.